-Students who arrive at school after registration must report to the Attendance Officer to sign in.
+Students should arrive to school before 8.45am.
+The bottom gate closest to the Leisure Centre will be closed at 8.45am.
+All students who arrive after this time will have to walk to the front of school, where their name will be recorded as being late.
+Any student arriving after 9.10am should report to the attendance officer.
 We have to mark all students who arrive at school late, i.e., after the closure of the register as 'unauthorised absence' unless they produce a note to explain why they are late, in which case the school may authorise the absence for justified reasons.
 The decision to authorise an absence will always be with the school.
 An accumulation of seven unauthorised absences will result in a fixed penalty notice being issued.
 Details of this can be found on the Suffolk County Council website.